-SCIS Mobile Certificates is a custom record installed by SuiteCommerce InStore (SCIS).
-This custom record stores authorizing certificates.
+SCIS Mobile Certificates are custom records installed by SuiteCommerce InStore (SCIS).
+The custom record stores authorizing certificates.
 A standard set of certificates is created when the SCIS bundle is installed.

 Updating SCIS Mobile Certificates

 As certificates expire, an administrator must update the domain with a new certificate.
 When mobile certificates have expired, the SCIS for iOS app displays a warning message prior to login.
 The sales associate can ignore the expired certificate warning or continue.

 Go to Customization > List, Records & Fields > Record Types.

 Click Edit next to the host domain named in the warning message.
 For example, in the following screenshot, the Fingerprint for host domain, system.na1.netsuite.com must be updated.

 Under the Certificate Fingerprint field, enter the new Fingerprint.

 For a list of Mobile Certificates and Certificate Fingerprints, refer to SuiteAnswers.